mseminatore/ann/README.md

 with the library and its usage.
 These are:

 * logic - a simple linear regression model for AND, OR, NOR logic
-* digit5x7 - multi-class model for learning 5x7 character digits
+* digit5x7 - multi-class image classification model for learning 5x7 character digits
 * save_test - demonstrates loading and testing a pre-trained model file
 * mnist - model for the MNIST datasets (digit or fashion)

-> Note that digit5x7 cannot learn XOR, because it is not a linearly
+> Note that digit5x7 is not able to learn XOR.
+That is because XOR is not
-> separable function and therefore cannot be solved using a linear
+> a linearly separable function and therefore it cannot be learned using
-> regression model
+> a linear regression model.
+For XOR, a hidden layer is required.

 # Machine learning Datasets